 Are Your Properties Exempt?

 Single-family homes rented without the use of a real estate agent or advertising are exempt from the federal Fair Housing Act as long as the private landlord/owner doesn’t own more than three homes at the time.
 Apartments of four units or less are also exempt if the owner lives in one of the units.
 However, even if this multi-family exemption applies to you, your rental advertising must still comply with the Act.
-Other exemptions include the rental of a single room in a home, qualified senior housing, and housing operated by religious or private organizations if certain requirements are met.
+Other exemptions include renting a single room in a home, qualified senior housing, and housing operated by religious or private organizations if specific requirements are met.

 We’re Here to Help

-Bottom-line is, know that you are not alone.
-Our team at Real Property Management Gold, are highly trained and well-educated staff on hand to work with you on sticky situations like these.
+The bottom line is to know that you are not alone.
+Our team at Real Property Management Gold has highly trained and well-educated staff to work with you in sticky situations like these.
 Though you might not necessarily require property management to deal with all aspects of your rental business, when it comes to the federal government and adhering to regulations that can be complex and rigid all at once, you should acquire help.
-For more information, contact us or call us directly at 301-392-2172.
+If you would like more information, please feel free to contact us or call us directly at 301-392-2172.
 That is, after all, what we are here for.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.